collegevine/purescript-whine/README.md

 rules:
   UndesirableModules:
+    modules:
       Unsafe.Coerce: Do not use unsafe coercions
       Data.List.Lazy: Do not use lazy lists, use Data.List instead

   CommaFirstArrays:
     exclude: